sneha-balamurali/fpga/projects/led_blink.md

 ### Binary Counter

-- A binary counter is a simple digital circuit (which is given as an IP core in Vivado) that increments or decrements a binary number on each clock "tick" (rising or falling edge).
+- A binary counter is a simple digital circuit that increments or decrements a binary number on each clock "tick" (rising or falling edge).
-- The AMD Binary Counter v12.0 is the one we use in our tutorial.
-It supports up/down counting, wide bit widths (up to 256 bits), and different implementations (using LUTs or DSP slices).[^2]
+- It is given as an IP core in Vivado - the AMD Binary Counter v12.0 is the one we use in our tutorial.[^2]

 #### Example: